Find Schools

 • Operate, drive, or explain the use of mechanical riding devices or other automatic equipment in amusement parks, carnivals, or recreation areas.

-When polled, Amusement and Recreation Attendants say the following skills are most frequently used in their jobs:
+These are the skills Amusement and Recreation Attendants say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.